VIRTUAL SCHOLARSHIP EVALUATION

 To receive a mark, memorization is required for all solo pieces including etudes.
 Duets do not require memorization.
 Students should refrain from announcing pieces.

 Students are required to have an original copy of the music for the adjudicator.
-This will be included with registration as a PDF.
+After registration, please email a PDF of the music to email@example.com.
 If a student has a photocopy, they will not receive a mark.
 Please include a PDF of your scores, including the cover of the book it is from.
 If using downloadable music purchased online, you must include a PDF of the purchase receipt.

 No mixing or sound enhancement is allowed through any kind of soundboard, including a recording studio or computer.
 No reverb can be added to the recording.
 The recording must be honest and acoustic – as if the adjudicator was in the room listening to you perform live.
 You must perform live on the video.
 No audio dubbing over your video is allowed.